 One of the unique roles of a father in your life is to provide definition, and to guard you from the wolves that want to define you.
-When you separate from your father, or when he fails to perform this role, you become susceptible to false fathers.
+When you separate from your father, or if he fails to perform this role, you can become susceptible to false fathers.
 A false father is someone who gains power over you and takes advantage of you, and then, through this abuse defines who you are.
-False fathers can only operate when your real father is not there to guard and define you.
+False fathers operate when your real father is not there to guard and define you.

-This danger is especially Read more [...]
+This danger can be especially Read more [...]

 The instruments of the Academy have been designed to promote discovery of a factual and authoritative view of the world, and we should recognize that many of its members are working hard to do just that, recognizing the limitations of human knowledge.

 Unfortunately the traditional ideas of academic discourse and freedom have come under some attack of late, while a growing minority who believe that their cause warrants them breaking the rules, will actually intentionally mislead you.
 Most are simply Read more [...]

 If you watch the news a lot, you might want to hide in a bunker.
 I remember when, as a young Christian, I first became aware that our society was headed in a bad direction.
 A good friend and I concluded that this was part of our lot as Christians approaching the end.
 Although we as Christians could expect good things from God, for society itself, things would get worse and worse.
 This led me to focus on being a good Christian, and a good witness in the midst of a decaying generation.